 Solido or Grupo Solido: 8:30 to 10:00

-Grupo Solido is a charting, award-winning Norteño band from El Paso, Texas that is part of TSE’s Latin Artists Roster which features Tejano music booking services and entertainers.
+Grupo Solido is a charting, award-winning Norteño band from El Paso, Texas that is part of TSE’s Latin Artists Roster which features Tejano music and entertainers.
 The group is comprised of three brothers (Ben, Marty, and Chikis Garza) and three family friends (Amado Garza, drums; Fernando Trevino, electric bass; Elijio Salinas accordion).
 Widely known for their romantic take on the norteño style, Solido has a unique touch that makes them easily distinguishable among the many groups that perform in this popular regional Mexican style.
 They won a Latin Grammy in 2001 for their debut album, Nadie Como Tu, followed by a Latin Grammy nomination in 2003 for Vuelve.

 Despite the early award, their later recordings have charted higher and most consistently.
 Starting with 2009’s Que Importa, they have landed on the Top Latin Albums Chart six times.
 2013’s Inolvidable and 2016’s Sentimientos both landed well within the Top 10, and four other albums have landed on the Mexican Regional albums charts, including the 2016 recording that reached the top spot.
 A hits collection entitled Los Tres Grandes: 20 Super Hits was issued in 2017 while the band toured and prepared to record its next album.